-We offer a comprehensive suite of programs and services that help entertainment industry and performing arts professionals identify and find sideline work and discover new careers outside the industry.
+We offer a comprehensive suite of programs and services, via virtual platforms, that help entertainment industry and performing arts professionals identify and find multiple streams of income as well as discover new careers outside the industry.

 We know that working professionals often need additional career opportunities to support the continuing pursuit of industry work.
-Through The Career Center (formerly The Actors Fund Work Program), you can develop rewarding sideline careers like teaching, administrative support, healing professions and real estate.
+Through The Career Center, you can develop rewarding multiple streams of income such as teaching, administrative support, healing professions, and potential entrepreneurial opportunities.

 The Career Center is not an employment agency.
-We will not find you a job, but Career Center counselors, employment specialists and teaching staff will help you:
+We will not find a job for you, but our counselors, employment specialists and training staff will help you:

-- Identify and apply your skills to other work settings
+• Identify your skills and learn to apply them to other work settings

-- Provide one-on-one career counseling, seminars, workshops and panel discussions
+• Provide career counseling, seminars, workshops and panel discussions

-- Land interviews that can lead you to supplementary income
+• Land interviews that can lead to supplementary income

-There is also some tuition assistance available for eligible clients who are seeking occupational short-term training or for those who are returning to school for a degree in order to change careers.
+Career Transition For Dancers Tuition assistance is available for eligible dancers seeking occupational short-term training or returning to school for a degree in order to change careers.

 For Assistance, Please Contact: